rectorphp/rector/packages/DeprecationExtractor/README.md

 2. Guess what rector might change the code
 3. Create `RectorGuess` class that holds rector suggetion

-    - rector class
+    - suggested rector class
-    - certainity (from 0 to 100)
+    - certainity of the guess (from 0 to 100)
     - related node
     - related message (only for `@deprecate`)